ilya-zlobintsev/LACT/flatpak/README.md

 ## Implementation details

-The service uses a binary distributed with the flatpak, but runs it outside of the sandbox.

-This is achieved by first getting the location where the LACT flatpak and its flatpak runtime are located on the host.
-These paths are used to run the daemon binary, while letting it use libraries provided by the flatpak runtime.
-This avoids any reliance on libraries being present or missing the host¹.

-Additionally, a `flatpak run` wrapper command is provided to the service so that it can call `vulkaninfo` inside of the flatpak sandbox.

-1. Nvidia's management library will still be loaded from the host, as it is not directly a part of the Flatpak runtime.
-The library is shipped with Nvidia drivers, so it is extremely unlikely that it is available in Flatpak while being missing on the host.
+The service uses [flatbox](github.com/ilya-zlobintsev/flatbox) in order to create a flatpak-like environment for the service that still has the permissions it needs to function (such as write access to various sysfs paths).
+Flatbox itself is shipped as a static binary with the flatpak and is executed on the host, which then discovers flatpak application/runtime/extension paths and sets them up for the service.

+This approach allows the service to avoid any dependence on system libraries and commands for its functionality.
+The only exception are distro-specific commands for AMD overdrive setup.